dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

 **For CallbackConnector (no login form in Dex):**

 For OAuth/OIDC/SAML connectors, the user is redirected to upstream IDP and there's no Dex login form.
-Options:

-1. **Show on Approval Page** (recommended): Add "Remember Me" checkbox to the approval/consent page.
+**Show on Approval Page** (recommended): Add "Remember Me" checkbox to the approval/consent page.
 User sees it after returning from upstream IDP, before granting consent.

 ```html
 <!-- templates/approval.html -->